Why is Get Kids Paddling needed now more than ever?

 By Dave Goldman | GKP Co-Founder

-As much as possible, I want to get Canadian kids paddling, especially those one and a half million, aged 14 to 19.
+As much as possible, I want to get Canadian kids paddling, especially those two million plus, aged 14 to 19.

 When my first grandchild was born 15 years ago, I wondered what it meant to be a good grandfather.
 My own grandfathers had died before I knew them, so I decided to get some books from the library and read up.